Jordie Briels

-Jordie Briels (born 26 November 1991) is a Dutch professional footballer who plays as a midfielder.
-Briels has previously played for Fortuna Sittard and Scottish club Dundee United.
+Jordie Briels (born 26 November 1991) is a Dutch footballer who plays as a midfielder for Turkse Rangers.

 Club career

 Born in Weert, Briels played in the youth academy of Belgian side Genk, but signed professional terms with Fortuna Sittard in 2012.
 Briels signed a one-year contract with Scottish club Dundee United in July 2017, spending the year with the club before being released following the end of his contract.
+He joined Eerste Divisie side TOP Oss in 2018 and they sent him on loan to Belgian club Diest.
+Diest made the deal permanent and Briels left them in 2023.

+He then joined Belgian amateur side Turkse Rangers alsongside compatriot Guus Hupperts.